baloo/fusion-m1-514-repro/README.md

 ## Steps to Reproduce

+**All of these steps must be run on an M1 Mac computer.** If you run it on an Intel machine there is _no bug_.

 1. `make nixos.iso` - This will create the NixOS ISO.
 If you want to recreate the ISO you must delete the old one.
 This will place the ISO in the current directory as `nixos.iso`.